forseti-security/forseti-security/_docs/howto/configure/configuring-forseti.md

 # {{ page.title }}

-This page describes how to set up Forseti configurations.
+This page describes how to configure Forseti once it's set up.
 Forseti configurations are global and module-specific settings such as the following:

 -   `global`: configurations that are used by multiple modules such as database